-That is why many Ohioans are planning to travel North to their neighbor state to enjoy recreational bud.
-However, the Ohio State Highway Patrol (OSHP) warns these individuals that taking home recreational marijuana can lead to criminal charges.
+That is why many Ohioans are planning to travel North to their neighbor state to enjoy recreational bud – however, the Ohio State Highway Patrol (OSHP) warns these individuals that taking home recreational marijuana can lead to state and/or federal criminal charges:

-Since cannabis is still legal on the federal level, transporting any pot products across state lines is against the law.
+- Since cannabis is still illegal on the federal level, transporting any pot products across state lines is against the law.
 Furthermore, possessing less than 100 grams of marijuana in Ohio is a minor misdemeanor, punishable by a citation and fine worth up to $150.

-Lastly, driving under the influence of cannabis can lead to a DUI charge.
+- Lastly, driving under the influence of cannabis can lead to a DUI charge.
 A first-time drugged driving offense carries the same penalties as a DUI/OVI charge involving alcohol, which is punishable by a jail sentence of up to six months, a fine worth more than $1,000, and driver’s license suspension for up to three years.
 Reach out to a criminal defense lawyer.